DavidPageGroup/cdm-data/README_sqlite_dbs.md

 There are DBs for the versions of the MCRF OMOP CDM data, the CDM vocabulary, and examples for various classification tasks.

-## DB naming convention
+### DB naming convention

 The emr DBs are named following the convention 'db_name.date_of_download.additional_info.sqlite3' where db_name is one of 'mcrf', 'emr', 'vocab', date_of_download (YYYYMMDD) indicates the date MCRF csv files were downloaded, and additional_info is used to provide addional information about the contents of the DB file.
+Users wishing to share derived database files are encouraged to follow this format.

-## queries
+### queries

 The DBs can be used for interactive querying by running `sqlite3
 <db-name>`.
 Note that you will have to attach